quii/learn-go-with-tests/structs/readme.md

 ## Refactor

 There is some duplication in our tests.

-If you zoom out a bit all we want to do is take a collection of _shapes_, call the `Area()` method on them and then check the result.
+All we want to do is take a collection of _shapes_, call the `Area()` method on them and then check the result.

 Our shapes share a common _interface_: `Area() float64`.